 - Salt and Pepper

 - Dredge trimmed chuck roast in flour seasoned with salt and pepper.
 (I don't dredge the meat in flour, and it seems to make no difference in the end but my sister has always dredged her roast in flour for reasons not fully explained.)

 - Heat oil in large pot and brown roast on both sides at a high temperature.

 - Sprinkle onion over roast.
 Add beef bouillon, Worcestershire sauce, and pepper.

 - Pour water around edge of pan.
 Cover and cook at 300 degrees for 3 hours.
 Check once or twice to make sure there is enough water.
 (Amount of water needed can vary greatly according to the type of pan you use.)

 - When roast is fork-tender and falling apart, remove from the pan and make gravy with the drippings.

 - Optional: Add quartered, peeled potatoes and whole baby carrots the last hour.

 - Add flour to water and mix well.
 Add to drippings (if there aren't many drippings, add water until you have at least a cup of broth) and whisk well.
 Cook on medium-low until thickened.
 Using milk instead of water will make a lighter-colored gravy with a slightly richer taste.

 Make this in the slow cooker if you prefer.
 Follow directions through step 3.
-Put roast in your slow cooker before step 4.
+Put roast in your slow cooker.
 Cook for 8-10 hours on SLOW.